supritsinghlab/old-supritsinghlab/_pages/home.md

 <span>&#8463;</span> = 0: What is the dynamics and structure of magnetic fields in galaxies and IGM?
 Is our Universe expanding at a faster and faster rate?
 What was the dynamics of Early Universe?
 We probe the cosmos with multi-wavelength astronomy, modelling, simulations and theoretical insights.

 Apart from this we are have a penchant for instrumentation and data acquisition tasks in optical astronomy and allied areas such as computational imaging.
-A personal blog of Astronomy images can be found on instagram at the channel<a href="https://www.instagram.com/astrodelhights/">astrodelhights</a>.
+A personal blog of Astronomy images can be found on instagram at the channel: <a href="https://www.instagram.com/astrodelhights/">astrodelhights</a>.

 <!-- For more details see [Research](research). -->